FaizanMughal/MBAG7/README.md

  * different blood and gore types for all "vanilla" pawns (i.e.: robotic characters bleed sparks and oil and blow up into metal chunks).

-This mutator will have unpleasant side effects when used with some of my weapon mods, since they abuse gib spawning sometimes.
+This mutator is generally compatible with any mods, as long as they don't override damage and death functions too.

+MBAG7 requires MVertUtil, which is also available on my GitHub.

 --